 Health systems and payers need to understand the ROI equation well enough to build home care into their own structure, and the changing environment puts a lot of time pressure on them.
 It causes a lot of uncertainty.
 Although they want to do the right thing and learn alongside us, the rapid changes and tightening of the belt across the industry make it really challenging from every direction.

 I think everyone in the industry faces this uncertainty, but we make the learning feasible by helping the right patients or members address activities of daily living and social determinants of health in a meaningful, effective and affordable way.
 We’re proud to say that’s been part of our business model all along.
 It makes us, and our clients, extremely well-positioned to succeed in this environment.

 “The bottom line is that social problems deeply and adversely affect health.
 It’s proven.
 And CareLinx has demonstrated that our model is effective, especially when we work together with providers and payers.”

 Q: You’ve mentioned social determinants of health, which has become something of a hot topic in the industry.
 Why do you think that is?

 Dr. Singer: In short, it’s proven with data in a way that it wasn’t before.
-There’s really good evidence now from multiple different studies that show that non-direct healthcare issues affect outcomes.
+There’s really good evidence now from multiple different studies that show that non-direct issues affect health outcomes.
 For example, social isolation can be as dangerous as smoking.
-It’s been well known for some time that a lot of basic healthcare needs, like doctor appointments or groceries, aren’t met because people actually can’t access them for one reason or another.
+It’s been well known for some time that a lot of basic healthcare needs, like primary care doctor appointments or groceries, aren’t met because people can’t access them for one reason or another.